Fight a Drug Crime Charge in Allentown

 Turn to our Pennsylvania Attorneys if You are Under Investigation

 Pennsylvania categorizes controlled and dangerous substances into five schedules.
 Schedule I drugs are deemed the most dangerous and have the highest probability of addiction and abuse.
-Schedule II through V drugs decrease in severity and addictiveness, and increase in recognized medical uses.
-Facing a criminal charge involving an controlled substance can lead to serious legal penalties.
+Schedule II through V drugs decrease in severity and addictiveness and increase in recognized medical uses.
+Facing a criminal charge involving a controlled substance can lead to serious legal penalties.
 This includes possession (even a small amount of marijuana), manufacturing, or possession drug paraphernalia.

 Get a free evaluation of your drug crime case by calling (484) 498-6334 to speak with a drug crime defense lawyer in Allentown.

 Drug Possession Charges: What You Need to Know

 A person can be found guilty of possession if he or she knowingly possesses illegal drugs.
 In Pennsylvania, it is illegal to possess a controlled substance without a prescription from a doctor.
 Penalties for possession can include:

 - fines up to $5,000, and/or